vishrutgrover/aswego/README.md

 <br>
 Team Name: Hexxit
 <hr>
-MapMyWorld is a user-friendly website powered by HERE Services, offering guided tours, historical insights, and interactive maps for tourists exploring a city.
+AsWeGo is a user-friendly website powered by HERE Services, offering guided tours, historical insights, and interactive maps for tourists exploring a city.

 This chatbot enables users to interact naturally with the map, asking questions, seeking recommendations, and receiving real-time information about nearby attractions.